commercetools/commercetools-sync-java/docs/BENCHMARKS.md

-3. Benchmark results are written as JSON to [benchmarks.json](https://commercetools.github.io/commercetools-sync-java/benchmarks/benchmarks.json) only when a release is made or the build has a git tag.
-The JSON file is saved in the gh-pages branch of the repo.
+3. Benchmark results are written as JSON to [benchmarks.json](https://commercetools.github.io/commercetools-sync-java/benchmarks/benchmarks.json) only when a new release is made.
+The JSON file is saved in the [gh-pages branch](https://github.com/commercetools/commercetools-sync-java/tree/gh-pages) of the repo.

 4. The average results in [benchmarks.json](https://commercetools.github.io/commercetools-sync-java/benchmarks/benchmarks.json)
 are used to display the results in the form of this [graph](https://commercetools.github.io/commercetools-sync-java/benchmarks/).